lizmat/raku-all-modules/frithnanth/perl6-Desktop-Notify/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):
+To install it using zef:

 ```
-$ panda update
+$ zef update
-$ panda install Desktop::Notify
+$ zef install Desktop::Notify
 ```

 ## Testing